-The St Leo's website (stleos.nsw.edu.au) is updated regularly and an excellent source of general information about the College.

-The 'Current Students' and 'News and Events' tabs are useful reference points for parents and students with a range of information and links including Compass and other systems, wellbeing resources, policies and procedures, study and careers information and much more.

-Note the password for protected pages is 'leoscommunity' (all lower case) .
+- The St Leo's website (stleos.nsw.edu.au) is updated regularly and an excellent source of general information about the College. - The 'Current Students' and 'News and Events' tabs are useful reference points for parents and students with a range of information and links including Compass and other systems, wellbeing resources, policies and procedures, study and careers information and much more. - Note the password for protected pages is 'leoscommunity' (all lower case).

-Year 7 2024 Web Page
+Year 7 2025 Web Page

-A Year 7 2023 Information page will soon be available on the College website under the 'Future Students' tab to keep information sent to you in one central place for reference (note the password for protected pages above).
+A specific Year 7 2025 page on the College website is now available under the 'Current Students' tab, giving you a central reference poInt for the latest information.